zikula/core/docs/README.md

 - Based on Symfony 5.x which provides stability, continuity and extensibility
 - Uses Doctrine for persisting data
 - Uses Twig as template engine
-- Uses Mailer Component for email handling
+- Uses Mailer Component for mail handling

-### Extensions and bundles

-- Modular development system
-  - Modules are bundles which can be installed/uninstalled during runtime
-- Hook system for connecting module features with each other
-  - Hooks are a dynamic event dispatcher, allowing the administrator to choose which listeners respond to events.

 ### Themes and templating

 - Twig-based theme engine for site-wide theming
-  - Themes are bundles which can be installed/uninstalled during runtime
 - Integration of common frontend technologies
   - Twitter Bootstrap
   - Font Awesome
-  - jQuery

 ### Users and security